 How to Book JAL Business Class

 There are a handful of different ways to book these flights thanks to Japan Airlines' various partnerships and its place in the Oneworld alliance.

 Of course, you could use Japan Airlines' own Mileage Bank miles, but those are hard to come by unless you've got a boatload of Marriott points you can transfer.
 Alaska Airlines is another compelling option, as it will run you 60,000 miles and you'll be able to cancel it and get your miles back free – but those miles are harder to earn these days, too.
 Other Oneworld partners like British Airways and Cathay Pacific Asia Miles will charge a pretty penny to fly JAL business across the ocean.

 That leaves us with using American AAdvantage miles, which is easily your best bet anyway.
-At 60,000 miles each way for business class, it's a bargain.
-Taxes and fees are reasonable, too: Just $5.60 for a one-way to Tokyo, or $50 to $60-ish for a round-trip booking.
+At 60,000 miles each way for business class to Japan, it's a bargain.
+Taxes and fees are incredibly reasonable, too: Just $5.60 or so for a one-way to Tokyo or just over $50 for a roundtrip.

-With this much award availability, it shouldn't be hard to find the business class flights on Japan Airlines you want next summer or fall.
+With this much award availability, it shouldn't be hard to find the business class flights on Japan Airlines you want.
 You can get an easy view of all this availability by simply searching for award tickets at AA.com.
-It’s best to start by searching for nonstop flights from of Japan Airlines’ U.S. hubs to find the date(s) that work.
+It’s best to start by searching for nonstop flights from either Chicago or San Francisco to find the date(s) that work.
 Use the calendar function to get a month-long look at award space, then filter for nonstop business class flights.

-One important note: American's new award search tool buries non-AA flights on partners like JAL.
+One important note: American's new award search tool tends to bury non-AA flights on partners like JAL.
 So you may have to scroll to find the Japan Airlines flight you want – or just filter for them in your results.